학술논문

 Abstract

 Even before its role in electroweak symmetry breaking, the Anderson-Higgs mechanism was introduced to explain the Meissner effect in superconductors.
 Spontaneous symmetry-breaking yields massless phase modes representing the low-energy excitations of the Mexican-Hat potential.
-Only in superconductors does the gauge field move the phase mode towards higher energies, as a consequence of the charged condensate.
-This results in a low-energy excitation spectrum governed by the amplitude mode - the Higgs mode.
+Only in superconductors the phase mode is shifted towards higher energies owing to the gauge field of the charged condensate.
+This results in a low-energy excitation spectrum governed by the Higgs mode.
 Consequently, the Meissner effect signifies a macroscopic quantum condensate in which a photon acquires mass, representing a one-to-one analogy to high-energy physics.
-We report on the direct observation of the Higgs particle in the high-temperature superconductor Bi-2212 by developing an innovative technique to study its distinct symmetries and energies after a soft quench of the Mexican-Hat potential.
-By comparing transient Stokes and anti-Stokes data, we identify the Higgs particle as an additional anti-Stokes Raman cross section after quenching.
-With our technique we discriminate quasi-particle excitations from excitations in the Cooper channel and argue that alternatives to the Higgs excitation can be ruled out.
+We report on the direct observation of the Higgs particle in the high-temperature superconductor Bi-2212 by developing an innovative technique to study its symmetries and energies after a "soft quench" of the Mexican-Hat potential.
+Population inversion of the metastable Higgs particle induced by an initial laser pulse allows identifying the polarization-dependent Higgs modes as an additional anti-Stokes Raman-scattering signal.
+Within Ginzburg-Landau theory, the Higgs-mode energy is connected to the Cooper-pair coherence length.
+Within a BCS weak-coupling model we develop a quantitative and coherent description of single-particle and two-particle channels.
 This opens the avenue for Higgs Spectroscopy in quantum condensates and provides a unique pathway to control and explore Higgs physics.

-Comment: Revised version with rewritten text elements and added references, new section in SI, updated author list, results unchanged
+Comment: Revised version with rewritten text elements and added theory description of the experimental data, new section in SI S.2, S.3, and S.4, experimental data and results unchanged